mssgill/hscSphinx/pipeline/data_repo.rst

 the file's location may change in later versions of the pipeline.
 It may even disappear entirely!
 Feel free to poke around, but keep in mind that the data repo is intended to be written-to and read-from only by the pipeline tools.
+If you're interested in loading some outputs from a rerun, your best option is to use the pipeline's :ref:`butler <tool_butler>`, a tool designed to work with the files in the repo.

 .. _ingest: